Skip to content

 Subscription fees get people in the door.
 But for most top-earning creators, subscriptions represent only 20–30% of total income.
 The majority comes from PPV — and mass messages are how you sell PPV at scale.

-The math that changes everything:
+The math that makes this concrete:

 Subscriber CountPPV PriceUnlock RateRevenue Per Message